NTT123/pax/README.md

 ```

 Because Pax's Module is stateful, ``SGD`` can store its internal pytree state ``velocity`` naturally.
 Note that: ``self.register_state_subtree`` registers ``velocity`` as part of the pytree.

+Pax has its optimizers implemented in a separate library [opax](https://github.com/ntt123/opax).
+The `opax` library supports many common optimizers such as `adam`, `adamw`, `sgd`, `rmsprop`.
+Visit opax's github repository for more information.

 Moreover, Pax provides the ``pax.optim.from_optax`` function that convert any [optax](https://optax.readthedocs.io/en/latest/) optimizer to a pax's Module.